Innovative advertising for skilled craft

-We believe that skilled crafts will hugely benefit from employing the latest technologies such as Mixed Reality (MR).
+We believe that skilled crafts will hugely benefit from employing the latest technologies such as Mixed Reality (XR).
 The possibilities here range from trend-setting advertising to attract newcomers to the profession up to the digitalization of training and innovative support for skilled craft in everyday work situations.

-Learning materials become visual, practice-oriented, and will be effectively mediated.
+Learning materials become visual, practice-oriented, and will be effectively mediated

-Creating easy access to complicated topics.
+Creating easy access to complicated topics

-Interruptions of the production process are avoided.
+On education and learning materials, Interruptions of the production process are avoided

-Relief for coaches through practical training.
+For apprentices and relief for coaches through practical training.